 - a.
-Authority of Faculty and the Dean of Faculty - Warning - Exclusion from the Faculty's classroom or academic area - Academic sanction, if course participations is a component of the final grade and is indicated in the course syllabus

-Authority of the Dean of Students Office
+Authority of Faculty and the Dean of Faculty - o Warning - o Exclusion from the Faculty's classroom or academic area - Academic sanction, if course participations is a component of the final grade and is indicated in the course syllabus - b.
+Authority of the Dean of Students Office - Warning - o Educational Sanctions, such as classes, papers or campus services hours - o Disciplinary Probation - Suspension - Expulsion - Exclusion from any part of or all of the campus - c.
+Authority of the Vice President of Academics and Vice President Student Affairs - Summary Suspension - Suspension - o Expulsion - Exclusion from any part of or all of campus a.

-- Warning

-- Educational Sanctions, such as classes, papers or campus services hours

-- Disciplinary Probation

-- Suspension

-- Expulsion

-- o Exclusion from any part of or all of the campus

-Authority of the Vice President of Academics and Vice President Student Affairs a.
 Faculty should be aware that notes of the dates, times, witnesses and details of the incidents of disruption, and the impact of the disruption on those present, may be important in any future proceedings which may be necessary.
 Referrals require written documentation containing factual and descriptive information.
 The student is entitled to see this documentation.